Is Freelance Writing Worth It?

 Do you like working in your pajamas?
 Maybe you just like working in a familiar environment that you are comfortable with instead of a stark office.

 There’s just something about home that most people find comforting.
 It’s our happy place.
 In comparison, in many offices, you may have to adhere to company rules, and you may not even have a say in where you work in the office.
 Your designated work area is usually the place you are assigned to.

 Another great benefit of working from home is that you can set the thermostat however you like it.
 Some people may prefer to keep their work environment cooler than what others prefer, for example.
 If you like your home to feel like the inside of a refrigerator, you are free to do that.

 5. You Can Work Anywhere

-For those who are wondering is freelance writing worth it, the fact that you can take your work with you wherever you go is a major factor to consider.
+The fact that you can take your work with you wherever you go is a major factor to consider with freelance writing.